shurrey/Blackboard-docsSite/standards/LTI/tutorials/names-and-roles.md

 ---
 layout: post
 title: "LTI Advantage - Names and Roles"
-purple-text-title: "GLTI Advantage - Names and Roles"
 id: standards-lti-tutorials-names-and-roles
 categories: Standards
 author: Scott Hurrey
 ---

+# LTI Advantage - Names and Roles
 ### Overview

 This document documents gives updates on Names and Roles as new features become available.
 For the definitive specifications, always refer to the published IMS documenation.